Torniojaws/vortech-api/README.md

 ## URL
 The URL will most likely be http://www.vortechmusic.com/api/1.0 with future versions being either /1.1 or /2.0

+## Auth
+Since we cannot install anything on the web host, a less than optimal way must be implemented using user login instead of eg. OAuth2

 ## Database
 All queries will be done using PDO.
 User passwords will be hashed using a PBFKD2 implementation, which should be very secure.